 He expanded the company’s interests into the contract food service arena, and in 1997, created Thompson Hospitality Services, LLC by forging a strategic partnership with Compass Group, the world’s largest food service company.

 Warren has been recognized for his commitment to promoting diversity in business, as well as his philanthropic efforts.
-He sits on the Board of Directors for several major corporations including Compass Group North America and Federal Realty Investment Trust.
+He is a member of the following professional groups: The 123 Club, The President’s Club of DC, Executive Leadership Council, Sigma Pi Phi and Alpha Phi Alpha fraternities and sits on the Virginia Governor’s Advisory Council on Revenue Estimates (“GACRE”).
+He is on the Board of Directors for Compass Group North America, Performance Food Group and Sizzle (SPAC).
 Today, Warren leads the nation’s largest minority-owned food and facilities management company.

 Read Warren's latest interview with Virginia Business on expanding options.